YongHaoWu/YongHaoWu.github.io/_posts/2017-09-18-FixDockerDNS.md

 ---
 layout: post
-title: Docker apt update, 解析 DNS 错误
+title: Docker apt update--解析 DNS 错误
 description: Temporary failure resolving archive.ubuntu.com.Some index files failed to download.
 They have been ignored, or old ones used instead.categories:
 - 技术
 tags: